henrymanley/networkEffects/README.md

 Since, many studies, particularly in the space of microfinance and developmental economics [(Banerjee, Chandrasekhar, Duflo, and Jackson)](https://economics.mit.edu/files/9070), [(Chandrasekhar and Lewis 2019)](http://stanford.edu/~arungc/CL.pdf), [(Hardy et. al)](https://arxiv.org/pdf/1904.00136.pdf) have been aimed at addressing this network dilemma in a more methodological fashion.

 What has yet to be developed, though, is a more general econometric framework that tackles this question.
+The currently best available robustness check [(Burke, Bergquist, Miguel 2019)](https://academic.oup.com/qje/article-abstract/134/2/785/5266398) on SUTVA comes in the form of randomizing treatment, and then ex-post bootstrapping the assignment variable to test for changes in group means based on the inclusion of certain subjects.

 It seems that there is great promise in exploiting tools from probability and graph theory, especially in developing Monte Carlo simulations, to model the adverse effects of imperfect random-sampling and the subsequent violation of SUTVA.
 Similarly, there is room to explore and apply [graph traversal algorithms](https://www.cs.cornell.edu/courses/cs2110/2019sp/L18-GraphTraversal/L18-GraphTraversal.pdf) to the challenge of recovering an unknown